 In 2011 the Music Section and Visual Arts Section presented their first awards, thus completing awards from all sections of the Circle.
 The Music Section gave three awards for Exceptional Young Talent and one award for the Outstanding Musician.
 The awards were presented to the winnners at events where they were performing thus receiving public recognition as well.
 The Visual Arts Section first award went to an architect and an award in the form of a trophy created by a student at the Royal College of Art was gvien at an informal ceremony in London.

 Since 1968 the Circle as a whole has presented a special award to honour those who have rendered long and distinguished service to the arts.
 This now takes the form of a luncheon to which the winner is invited.
-The first recipient was Sir Peter Hall, the most recent being Peter Brook.
-Others to whom the award has been presented are Dame Ninette de Valois, Sir Michael Tippet, Paul Scofield, Sir David Lean, Sir John Mills, Sir Peter Ustinov, Sir John Drummond, Sir Peter Wright, Sir Richard Eyre, Dame Judi Dench, Alfred Brendel, Sir Edward Downes, Harold Pinter, Dame Alicia Markova, Sir Ian McKellen, Mike Leigh, Alan Bennett, Dame Helen Mirren and Sir Tom Stoppard.
+The first recipient was Sir Peter Hall, the most recent being Michael Frayn.
+Others to whom the award has been presented are Dame Ninette de Valois, Sir Michael Tippet, Paul Scofield, Sir David Lean, Sir John Mills, Sir Peter Ustinov, Sir John Drummond, Sir Peter Wright, Sir Richard Eyre, Dame Judi Dench, Alfred Brendel, Sir Edward Downes, Harold Pinter, Dame Alicia Markova, Sir Ian McKellen, Mike Leigh, Alan Bennett, Dame Helen Mirren, Sir Tom Stoppard and Dame Janet Baker.

 News & Reviews